 26 Bed Visitor Hostel and Day VenueThe former Town Fire Station has been updated to create overnight accomodation for visiting groups of up to twenty six people.
 We offer bunkhouse style accomodation in a unique building in the centre of Harwich close to the tourist attractions and the sea.
 The main dining and recreational area of the Centre is available for day hire.

 The upper floor has access to four cabin style sleeping areas, two with two berths and two with six berths.
 Additional sleeping accommodation is available on the ground floor, comprising one six bed, and one four bed room with ensuite facilities.
 All cabins have bunk beds.

 The centrally heated building has a fully equipped kitchen, showers, a drying room and ground floor facilities for the disabled.
 Visiting groups can bring their own sleeping bags, or for a small charge can hire duvets from the Centre.

 The Centre is compact and easily managed, and groups will be expected to undertake certain domestic duties during their stay, and be responsible for leaving the Centre in a clean and tidy condition.

-Harwich is at the eastern extreme of the Tendring Hundred Peninsula, and close to the Essex/Suffolk border which gives easy access to the Stour Valley and Dedham Vale, an area immortalized by the painter John Constable, Gainsborough's home in Sudbury, and Colchester with its historic castle along with many other attractions and leisure facilities.
+Harwich offers easy access to the Stour Valley and Dedham Vale Area of Outstanding Natural Beauty immortalized by the painter John Constable, Gainsborough's home in Sudbury, and Colchester with its historic castle along with many other attractions and leisure facilities.

-Dovercourt is a small seaside resort adjacent to Harwich and has leisure facilities including, tennis courts, indoor swimming pool, roller rink, boating lake and a sports centre.
+Signposting to the many activities which take place in and around the area, e.g. leisure facilities including tennis courts, indoor swimming pool, roller rink, boating lake and a sports centre.